pR0Ps/strava-backup/README.md

 The tool will also output a `*.meta.json` file for every activity that includes more information on the activity (name, description, type, distance, equipment, etc).

-Additionally, the tool will dump all your 'Gear' information, as well as any photos that have been added to activities.
+Additionally, the tool will backup your shoes and bikes information, as well as any photos that have been added to activities.

 Authentication
 --------------